Guillaume De Schryver

-Guillaume De Schryver (born 4 November 1996) is a Belgian footballer who plays for Lierse Kempenzonen in the Belgian First Division B as a centre midfielder.
+Guillaume Luc De Schryver (born 4 November 1996) is a Belgian footballer who plays for Beveren in the Challenger Pro League as a centre midfielder.

 Club career

 Guillaume De Schryver started his career with Cercle Brugge.

 On 3 May 2021, he joined Lierse Kempenzonen on a one-year contract.

+On 8 August 2023, De Schryver signed a two-year contract with Deinze.

+On 17 January 2025, De Schryver joined SK Beveren, after Deinze went bankrupt.
+He signed a contract for one and a half seasons with an option.